Malo-Unity-Projects/Deckforce/README.md

 # Deckforce

-Deckforce is a game I made with friends as a project during our first semester at Keimyung University.
+Deckforce is a Unity game I made with friends as a project during our first semester at Keimyung University.
 For our Game Project course, we were asked to develop a game of our choice.
 We chose to make a multiplayer PvP turn-by-turn card game.

 ## How the game works